NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

 Problem 7: Create a dataframe for symptoms with three additional columns: ’V01’, ’V02’, and ’V03’.
 The columns should tell the relative frequency of the symptom with the following values:

 ≥ 0.1: ”very common”; ≥ 0.05: ”common”; > 0.0: ”rare”; 0.0: ”-”
+  -  One can identify which are the most common symptoms among patients after they receive certain type of vaccines.
+  -  One can also identify which symptoms are not due to vaccines, which can help with treatment plans.

+Problem 8: Estimate the amount of vaccines (as a percentage) that should be reserved for each vaccination to minimize waste.

+Problem 9: Plot the total number of vaccinated patients with respect to date

+Problem 10: Suppose that we found out that the nurse with ssNo ”19740919-7140” has been tested positive for corona on 15.5.2021.
+This problem aims to find out the social security numbers and names of the patients and staff members that the nurse may have met in vaccination events in the past 10 days.